minecrafter/Buycraft-Plugin/README.md

 Use of api.buycraft.net is only for this plugin and integrating Buycraft on to your own website.
 Any other use is not allowed.

 ---- CHANGE LOG ------------------------------------------------------------

+	Version 5.1

+		- Threading improvements

+	Version 5.0

+		- Fix for the "Package not found" bug.

 	Version 4.9